UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Medicaid is a social insurance program that provides healthcare coverage to low-income individuals.
 It’s one of the largest health insurance programs in the United States.

-To find out which is the cheapest health insurance plan in South Carolina, you should compare plans from different providers.
-It is important that you compare with like as some providers offer more benefits than others.
+To find the cheapest health insurance plan, compare plans from different providers.
+You must compare with like as some providers offer more benefits than others.

 Cheapest health plan in South Carolina with low out-of-pocket maximums

 The cheapest health plan in South Carolina with a low out-of-pocket maximum is the BlueEssentials HD Gold 3 from BlueCross BlueShield of South Carolina.

 Cheapest health plan in South Carolina with high out-of-pocket maximums

 The cheapest health plan available in the state with high out-of-pocket maximums is BlueEssentials Catastrophic 1 from BlueCross BlueShield of South Carolina.

 Cheapest health plan in South Carolina with an HSA option

 South Carolina has the HSA plan, commonly called a health savings account.